 VistaPrint Limited is organized in Bermuda and conducts business through operations within Bermuda.
 Bermuda does not currently impose income taxes on our operations.
 Management services for VistaPrint Limited are provided to VistaPrint Limited by employees of our United States subsidiary, who are all based in the United States.
 We have endeavored to structure our business so that all of our non-Bermuda operations are carried out by our local subsidiaries and VistaPrint Limited's business income is, in general, not subject to tax in these non-Bermuda jurisdictions, such as Jamaica, the United States, Canada, Spain, Switzerland or the Netherlands.
 VistaPrint Limited has filed tax returns on the basis that it is not engaged in business in these non-Bermuda jurisdictions.
 Many countries' tax laws, including but not limited to United States tax law, do not clearly define activities that constitute being engaged in a business in that country.
-The tax authorities in these countries could contend that some or all of VistaPrint Limited's income should be subject to income or other tax or subject to withholding tax.
-If VistaPrint Limited's income is taxed in jurisdictions other than Bermuda, such taxes will increase our effective tax rate and adversely affect our results of operations.
+The tax authorities in these countries could contend that some or all of VistaPrint Limited's income is taxed in jurisdictions other than Bermuda, such taxes will increase our effective tax rate and adversely affect our results of operations.